 The inspection and assessment of premises under this Part are to be carried out in accordance with any relevant guidelines.
-Public Health Act 1997 Act No. 86 of 1997 s.
-127A

 127. Safeguards for public use of premises

 The owner and occupier of any premises to which the public has access must comply with any relevant guidelines relating to the safeguards of the health of any person likely to use the premises.